The Magic of Heart-Centered Living

 Other days joy is a choice you make on purpose.

-Choosing joy doesn’t mean ignoring what hurts.
+Choosing joy does not mean ignoring pain.
 It means refusing to let pain be the only voice in the room.
-It means making space for light even while you’re still processing the hard parts.
+It means making space for light even while you are still processing what is hard.
+It means remembering that your heart is still allowed to open.

 Joy can coexist with grief.